kobaaa/eggshell/README.md

 - [ ] inputs with data structure literals should maintain their formatting for better editing
 - [ ] highlight focused column (as with focused row)
 - [ ] a bit more work on row resize mouse behaviour
+- [ ] re-order columns

 ## TODO (advanced)

 - [ ] lazy graph
 - [ ] whole-column functions
+- [ ] relative references in formulas
+- [ ] show CSVs of any size based on random access
 - [ ] non-expanded range dependencies
 - [ ] export spreadsheet as some sort of Clojure code
 - [ ] some meta madness like spreadsheet-in-a-cell

 ## Bugs

-- [x] Having lots of rows make startup slow because row header doesn't seem to be lazy
 - [ ] Cells without deps (such as `(+ 1 2)`) don't get calculated
-- [x] Fix selection after cell value has been updated
 - [ ] Fix calculations happening on the swing thread
 - [ ] Fix save/load after state refactoring

+## Done

+- [x] Cell slices in formulas
+- [x] Code editor: multiline support
+- [x] Cell editing: design interaction with code editor, F2
+- [x] Grid: proper row header
+- [x] Errors: error handling in cells (and GUI to diplay stacktraces)
+- [x] Errors: handle compile errors in cells
+- [x] Aliases for namespaces + GUI + saving as part of files - WIP
+- [x] Aliases: maybe require namespaces?
+- [x] deps: all-lib for adding dependencies on the fly + GUI + saving as part of files
+- [x] fix glass pane clipping
+- [x] Bug: Having lots of rows make startup slow because row header doesn't seem to be lazy
+- [x] Bug: Fix selection after cell value has been updated
-- [x] Once you've entered a function in a cell, you can't replace it with a scalar value
+- [x] Bug: Once you've entered a function in a cell, you can't replace it with a scalar value
+- [x] deps: re-used editor for deps should be wired for newlines etc
+- [x] show pretty-printed value in error area when there is no error
+- [x] show cell id on the left of code editor
+- [x] Row header: resize row height individually
+- [x] Row header: resize row height uniformly
+- [x] Aliases: prevent opening more than one frame

 ## License